MicrosoftDocs/win32/desktop-src/WinSock/revision-1-cleaning-up-the-obvious-2.md

 ---
-Description: 'In this version of the example program, a few obvious changes have been made that will take initial strides at improving performance.' ms.assetid: 'ef9d594c-31fe-44c0-b707-47c01e2c5bf0'
+Description: In this version of the example program, a few obvious changes have been made that will take initial strides at improving performance. ms.assetid: ef9d594c-31fe-44c0-b707-47c01e2c5bf0
-title: 'Revision One: Cleaning up the Obvious'
+title: Revision One Cleaning up the Obvious ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Revision One: Cleaning up the Obvious